-It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
-The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
+It is important to note that the experience of girls who are criminally exploited can be very different to that of boys, professionals should be aware that girls are at risk of criminal exploitation too.
 It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.